lee2sman/1dimensiondungeon/ROADMAP.md

 I think I may later use this as a basis of creating a walking game with generative conversations with characters the player comes across instead of or in addition to the hack and slash approach...

+Also currently planning a hardware port using a fork of this codebase.